michaelneale/goose-perception/README.md

 This is an emerging space so keep an eye out

 Voice information is kept local as are transcriptions, image processing is done by goose and the images removed after use.

+**Emotion Detection Models**: The emotion detection system uses DeepFace with pre-trained neural networks that download automatically on first use (~50MB).
+All emotion detection processing happens locally on your machine - no images or emotion data leave your computer.
+The system gracefully falls back to OpenCV-based detection if the AI models fail to load.

 ## How It Works